felixtsao/oneVR_devel/README.md

 <p>
 Cross platform display on mobile devices via web technologies.
 Can be viewed interactively via web browser, iOS and Android.
 <h3> Hardware Component </h3>
-Monoscopic and stereoscopic VR camera mounts designed in OpenSCAD specifically for SJCAM4000
+3D printable monoscopic and stereoscopic VR camera mounts designed in OpenSCAD.
+Designs are specific to dimensions of SJCAM4000.

 Plans
 -----